CarlColijn/Jazillionth/README.md

 We've abstracted some repetitive testing stuff away by creating a testing library.
 We can call this library when we need to test if Summer sums two values correctly, and it will call us back when the results don't pan out.

 This does mean that we will also see this library helper function on all error call stacks when Summer goes rogue.
 We know however that the library is well-tested and OK, so we are not interested in seeing it reported.
-We can ignore this library in all error call stacks by setting the Jazillionth option `IgnoreCallStackLinesWith` to `testLibrary.js`.
+We can ignore this library in all error call stacks by setting the Jazillionth option `ignoreCallStackLinesWith` to `testLibrary.js`.

 We'll also show that this Jazillionth setting works by mucking up Summer.
 When you uncomment this option, you'll see the library appears in the call stacks again.